All Iowa Opportunity Scholarship

 - Attending an eligible Iowa college or university

-- Must have graduated high school within the last 2 years
+- Must have graduated from an eligible Iowa high school within the last 2 years with a minimum of 2.5 cumulative GPA on a 4.0 scale or its equivalent

 - Must be continuously enrolled and continuously receiving a scholarship disbursement to renew a scholarship